getodk/docs/shared-src/faq.rst

 How do I use ODK?
 ~~~~~~~~~~~~~~~~~~~~

-Please read the :doc:`Getting Started Guide <getting-started>` section of our documentation to understand the initial instructions.
+The following docs will help you learn how to use ODK:

-Please read through the documentation on our `implementer instructions <https://opendatakit.org/use/>`_ and on the `developer wiki <https://github.com/opendatakit/opendatakit/wiki>`_.
+  * The `Getting Started Guide <https://docs.opendatakit.org/getting-started/>`_ walks you though the basic setup process.

-If that doesn't help, search the `ODK forum <https://forum.opendatakit.org/>`_ to see if the issue has been answered.
+  * The `developer wiki <https://github.com/opendatakit/opendatakit/wiki>`_ contains information on how to set up your developer environment.

-If you don't find an answer after searching, then post your question to the appropriate category.
+  * The `ODK forum <https://forum.opendatakit.org/>`_ has community discussions on using ODK.

 .. _what-kinds-question: